 Poor Clark Griswold.

-He is a good man who always means well.
+He's a good man, who always means well.

 Yet somehow he finds himself in all manners of ridiculous and awful situations.

 He knows that family is one of the most important things in life, but there are many other things in life to deal with that he doesn’t seem to have a good grasp on—least of which is money.
 I have developed quite a soft spot for Clark over the years.

 Watching the National Lampoon movies now as an adult, I’ve come to realize that most of Clark’s problems have money as the root.
 Just like Clark, who works as a food additive developer in Chicago, we leave our families to earn money.
 And just like Clark, we fantasize and make plans about ways to spend our money that will enable us more quality time with our families.
 While we all may have good intentions, money is kind of a necessary evil that lives in the background of our lives and not even Clark Griswold can escape its sometimes far-reaching, sticky arms.

 It’s much nicer to learn money lessons by watching him go through the painful experiences, than from living them ourselves.

 So onward we go, through The Clark Griswold Money Academy!